 2015 – 2020

 These works, 'the expression of ideas that started forming in Clarke's mind in the 1980s', and which he describes as "possessing a celluloid quality, a cinematic drama" – have been produced using advances developed in tandem with and for them, dispensing with the dividing lead support that has been a necessary component of stained glass through most of its existence.
-Merging the traditional techniques of glassblowing with his decades of exploration through and advancement of the medium, they are recogognised as a milestone in the history of a major art form.
-First exhibited as a series in full in 2018 as an installation in Norman Foster's Sainsbury Centre for Visual Arts, and in in 2020–2021 on view in The Art of Light at the Museum of Arts and Design in New York.
+Merging the traditional techniques of glassblowing with his decades of exploration through and advancement of the medium, they are recognised as a milestone in the history of a major art form.
+The screens were first exhibited as a series in full in 2018 as an installation in Norman Foster's Sainsbury Centre for Visual Arts, and in 2020–2021 on view in The Art of Light at the Museum of Arts and Design in New York.

 "The screens are a way of getting stained glass into the culture through the back door, so it becomes a portable art rather than architectural art.
 The editions of screens each represent to me an architectural opportunity.
 They are me seeking to find an articulate and flexible language to say something that hasn’t necessarily been said before in the medium.
 The screens have really unlocked an extremely exciting Pandora's Box: though essentially what you see in them is not that far distant from the craft of the Middle Ages, it is fundamentally different from it in other ways.